 - Tacoma Glassblowing Studio at 114 S 23rd St

-There are more than 30 art workshops at Dazed and Reused Artworks which include, painting, clay sculpting, jewelry making and more.
-They host paint and sip parties, private events, and have paint party club memberships for adults 18 or over.
+There are more than 30 art workshops near you at Dazed and Reused Artworks which include painting, clay sculpting, jewelry making, and more.
+They host paint and sip parties, private events, and have paint party club memberships for adults 18 or over while members get free studio time and discounts on classes.

-Members get free studio time and discounts on classes.
-Jewelry making and metalsmithing are the focus of the Tacoma Metal Arts Center.
-They have classes for adults 18 or over and have a studio on site that you can use.
+Jewelry making and metalsmithing are the focus of the Tacoma Metal Arts Center who has classes for adults 18 or over and have a studio on site that you can use.

 Open Arts Studio has classes for drawing and painting, pottery, beading, sewing, and plenty more.
 They have day or night classes for adults, summer camps for kids, and homeschool programs.